 Kalina is Stuck…In New Zealand

 In other news…Kalina is currently stuck in New Zealand.
-She left February 19th for a six-week holiday.
-She spent time with Tilly and Jared, with Ben and Adalia, then spent a week on the South Island (where she went skydiving and bungee jumping) with Ben’s brother, Jason.
-She was supposed to return home March 25th…but New Zealand is now on total lockdown.
+She left on February 19th for a six-week holiday.
+She spent time with Tilly and Jared, with Ben and Iris, then spent a week on the South Island (where she went skydiving and bungee jumping) with Ben’s brother, Jason.
+She was supposed to return home on March 25th…but New Zealand is now on total lockdown.
 She canceled her flight last week (realizing this is the worst possible time to travel) and made plans to head back up to Tilly and Jared’s place on March 25th instead.
 The situation was changing in New Zealand rapidly, so she headed up early and arrived back with Tilly less than 48 hours before the country went into total lockdown.